 - Find out about Jenna Coleman's latest TV series and whether she's leaving Victoria

 Season two news

-You might recognise a few familiar faces set to appear in series 2 of Victoria!
+You might recognise a few familiar faces from series two of Victoria

-Other familiar faces set to join to stellar cast are Dame Diana Rigg, best known for her role as Emma Peel in The Avengers.
-She will play the Duchess of Bucchleuch, Victoria's new mistress of the Robes.
+Other familiar faces who joined the stellar cast for the second series were Dame Diana Rigg, best known for her role as Emma Peel in The Avengers.
+She played the Duchess of Bucchleuch, Victoria's new mistress of the Robes.

-ITV recently announced that Line Of Duty star Martin Compston will pop up in the new series as Dr. Robert Traill, a campaigner who is raising awareness of the potato famine in Ireland in the 1840s.
+Line Of Duty star Martin Compston also popped up in the series as Dr. Robert Traill, a campaigner who is raising awareness of the potato famine in Ireland in the 1840s.

 - For more TV news get a copy of Yours magazine, out every fortnight, on a Tuesday.